vis-kid/previewer/_posts/2016-10-28-building-webscrapers-02.md

 ```

-This would give you a list of links for both.
-You iterate over each link for the interviewee, Mechanize follow the clicked link and collects the links it finds on the new page for you.

-Below you can find a list where you can compare a few combinations to get you started.
+This would give you a list of links for both pages.
+You iterate over each link for the interviewee, Mechanize follows the clicked link and collects the links it finds on the new page for you.
+Below you can find a few examples where you can compare combinations to get you started.

 ``` ruby